 If your contact details change for any reason, or if you move to a new agency or place of business, it is also important that you let your customers know your change of details too.

 If you’re staying with the same agency, but your contact details have changed, just send out a cursory email or letter to your database to let them know the new details.
-A personalised email or letter, or a phone call, is appreciated by customers, and will help further build your relationship with them.
+A personalised email or letter, or a phone call, is appreciated by customers and will help further build your relationship with them.

 If you’re leaving to go to a new agency or place of business, reaching out to your clients before you go can be seen as poaching.
 The professional thing to do is to wait until you have left and then either call or email your previous clients to let them know you have left, and provide them with your new contact details.

-Keeping your database up to date is an ongoing processes.
-But, if you keep your data quality front of mind and update it regularly, it will easily become part of your normal business processes and won’t seem like a massive task.
+Keeping your database up to date is an ongoing process.
+But, if you keep your data quality in front of mind and update it regularly, it will easily become part of your normal business processes and won’t seem like a massive task.
 You’ll also quickly start to see the benefits it has on the efficiency of your business.
 It’s much easier to send out an invoice when you have the correct details to send it to, and on the quality of your customer relationships.

 If you’re overwhelmed by the task of developing and maintaining a database, Console provides simple and easy-to-use software features that allow you to keep connected with your customers.
 ClientManager helps you manage your contacts in a purpose-built real estate CRM tool, with email and SMS tools that help you easily keep your data up to date.